supertassu/statu/README.md

 ## Planned features

-- Display monitors on home page
 - Incident history
 - Admin UI on web
+- some form of upcoming maintenances
 - more stuff